Muffinz1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 excute script adds an excute permission to the owner multiple permissions gives multiple permissions to group everybody add multiple permissions james bond gives permissions to
+John Doe sets the permissions for the file hello